How to get rid of moss in the lawn is one of the frequently asked questions on our Ask An Expert question-and-answer service.

 - Check the sun and shade pattern.
 If trees and shrubs have grown large enough to cast daylong shade, they may need thinning to allow more light to reach the lawn.
 If the sun is blocked by buildings or trees that can’t be thinned, consider a shade-loving groundcover alternate.

 - Conduct a soil test.
-Collect soil samples from the lawn and send to a testing laboratory for nutrient and pH analysis.
+Collect soil samples from the lawn and test it yourself or send to a testing laboratory for nutrient and pH analysis.
 The test results will include recommendations for nutrients and pH correcting additives to apply.
 To find a testing lab, consult the Extension Service in your area.

 - Check the drainage.
 If water puddles and stands after rainfall, add a drainage outlet, if possible.
 If water drains too quickly and doesn’t retain moisture, gradually add organic matter, such as compost.
 Broadcast a half-inch of screened compost over the lawn in spring and fall each year to improve the soil texture.